the1asa/juxplore/src/content/articles/van-build-vehicle-research.md

 ---
-title: "Van Build Series: Finding a vehicle"
+title: "Van Build Series: Vehicle research"
+subtitle: "How we narrowed down to a vehicle make and model..."
 featuredImage: ../../images/finishedside.JPEG
 featuredImageTitle: "A side view of the finished conversion"
 date: "2020-11-30"